Jamaica Blue Mountain Clydesdale Estate

 Reminder: This coffee is raw, it must be roasted before brewing

 Jamaica Blue Mountain is truly an "island" coffee and should be thought of as different from the high grown, hard bean coffees from the mountains of Central America and East Africa both in the way you roast it and in the way it cups.
 The bean is softer, with a different cell structure, so you should take that into account when roasting.
 Treat it more like a Brazil when roasting; lower grown and more susceptible to heat.
-Start with a very small batch and go lower on the heat and time than you normally would and be very aware of your cracks.
-Start light first or 30 seconds to a minute following the beginning of first crack and if you're very industrious and know your roaster well, just as you hear the very first second crack.
-Avoid any oil on the bean!
+Start with a small batch and go lower on the heat and time than you normally would and be very aware of your cracks.
+Start light first or 30 seconds to a minute following the beginning of first crack.
+If you want just a bit more development, pull your roast shortly after the end of rolling first crack.
+Avoid second crack and any oil on the bean!
 Think "slow and low" when deciding how to roast this coffee for optimal results, but obviously, don't make the mistake of being too cautious and "bake" the beans by roasting 20 minutes +.
 Allow the coffee to rest 3 to 5 days prior to drinking for a well rounded cup.

 And what should you expect in the cup?
 Jamaica Blue Mountain is justly famous for an incredibly smooth cup.
 It is a mild coffee, with no edginess, and all the flavors are subtle.
-It has nice body, with a cream and milk chocolate flavor as well as a honey sweetness and subtle orange.
+It has nice body, with a cream and milk chocolate flavor as well as a maple syrup sweetness and subtle red grape and rose water.
 Excellent aromatics.
-While it may lack the boldness of a Guatemalan, or the raw zing of a natural Ethiopia, Jamaica Blue Mountain is a great coffee for those times when you want a rich, easy going, laid back, silky cup with subtle intriguing flavors.
+While it may lack the boldness of a Guatemalan, or the raw zing of a natural Ethiopia, Jamaica Blue Mountain is a great coffee for those times when you want a rich, easy going, laid back, creamy cup with subtle intriguing flavors.
 Expensive?
 Yes, it certainly is.
 It's the second most expensive coffee in the world behind Kopi Luwak (~$100/lb).
 Not your "everyday" coffee, but it's perfect for celebratory occasions such as Christmas, New Years or a birthday.
 Not to mention, you can't really call yourself a true coffee geek if you haven't given this a try!